-- On the application, if you do not have a veterinarian reference, please bring or list the phone numbers of two personal references.
+- On the application, if you do not have a veterinarian as a reference, please bring or list the phone numbers of two personal references.
 These references should not be relatives.

-- Completely fill out a dog or cat adoption application [link to adoption application] online or feel free to complete in person with the assistance of an Adoption Counselor at our facility.
+- Completely fill out a dog or cat adoption application online or feel free to complete in person with the assistance of an Adoption Counselor at our facility.

-- Due to the need to check listed references, we do not do same day adoptions.
-Adoption approval may take several days.
+- Do to the follow-up and review we do on adoption applications, do not do same-day adoptions.
+Adoption approval may take up to 72 hours.